jthang/BayesianLab/README.md

 BayesianLab
 ===========

-Repo for my Bayesian related experiments
+Repo for my Bayesian and probabilistic programming related experiments